Moonscope 1 and the Ant People

 Gruntuh wiggled his antennae, sending a coded message to Captain Bargg Torgrahh, his next in command.
 Torgrahh in turn wiggled her antennae to send the message to a long distance transmitting soldier called a runner who quickly sent the message to the center of the colony.
 Within seconds the queen had been notified that contact with another sentient life form had apparently been made.

 While he awaited her response Gruntuh stared out the large picture window at the city.
+He leaned his large frame against the windowsill.
+At five foot, three inches, he towered over the officers under his command, most of them well under five feet.
 His gaze wandered up one of the distant dull red walls that lay in every direction fifty miles away.
-Actually it was a single wall that wound in a several hundred mile circle around the perimeter of the city.
+Actually, it was a single wall that wound in a several hundred mile circle around the perimeter of the city.
 He could see skyships rising from the CUF base ten miles away and watched as they ascended toward the opening of the underground pyramid onto the planet’s surface.

 There, strong seekers would forage for food, hunting down two-hump katygrels and cutting down sucrose laden plants and trees to bring back to the city.
 Sometimes a seeker carried a katygrel that weighed as much as twenty times its body weight back to the skyship.
 The seekers ran in straight lines because they could only transmit short distances and needed to stay close to one another as they scurried around.
 They would return to the city before dark.
 If they stayed on the surface at night they could be killed by large predators that roam the surface of Lothtar, many of them long-tongued fendrels.